ysfalh/youssefallouah.com/index.md

 [//]: # (There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.)

 # Selected Publications

+A full list of publications is available at this <a href="https://scholar.google.com/citations?user=kVZu88cAAAAJ&hl=en&oi=ao">page</a>.

 **Towards Trustworthy Federated Learning with Untrusted Participants** [<a href="https://arxiv.org/abs/2505.01874">paper</a>]\
 Y. Allouah, R. Guerraoui, J. Stephan. **ICML** 2025